How scenario planning helps you take control in uncertainty

 3. Know your priorities

 Every organization has critical factors and assumptions that are essential to survival.
-If they are threatened by a particular outcome of an event, you’ll need to quickly understand how they’re impacted and how to best respond.
-Draw on both historical data and forecasts to identify these critical factors and address them in your scenarios.
+If they are threatened by the potential outcome of an event, you’ll need to quickly understand how the business is impacted and develop a best-case response.
+Draw on both historical data and forecasts to identify these critical factors and address them in your scenario planning exercise.

 4. Keep it agile